-Here’s the thing…there is no magic number.
+Here’s the thing…there’s no magic number.
 What works for me may not work for you.
 At the very least, a checking and a savings account is a good idea.

 Being able to separate your money makes it easier to save money and not accidentally spend the money you were intending to save because it’s all lumped into the same account.
 Remember, you can always add more accounts as you go.

-The number of bank accounts you can have will likely be limited by the institution you’re banking with but if you want to open more and you’ve already reached your threshold you can open more accounts at any bank – I have accounts with multiple different banks and each one serves a different purpose for me.
+The number of bank accounts you can have will likely be limited by the institution you’re banking with, but if you want to open more and you’ve already reached your threshold, you can open more accounts at any bank.

-There are many different types of accounts you can have and even more if you’re looking to begin investing or own your own business.
-This article will just cover the basic three types of bank accounts that will help you set up a system to help you reach your financial goals.
+There are many different types of accounts you can have, and even more if you’re looking to begin investing or own your own business.
+Here are three types of bank accounts that will help you reach your financial goals.